 - One who judges his team members on equal terms

 - One who does not allow smooth talking

 Achieve best results

 I think these are the ones who will be able to increase the performance, satisfaction and commitment of their employees.
 Isn’t this the greatest way of getting the best out of your staff?
 Isn’t this the best way of getting the results the company wants?

 So here it is, good boss or bad boss, it is entirely up to you.
 Self-reflection and listening to others will give you the answer.
 Do not be afraid to discover that you are not cut out for this difficult task and the enormous responsibility.

 Become your own boss

 You can always be your own boss and doing so working from home!
 The internet offers a ton of possibilities.
-I will propose here a scam free honest way of earning money: Wealthy Affiliate (WA).
+I will propose here a scam-free honest way of earning money: Wealthy Affiliate (WA).
 Find your own personal market niche.
 Start a website in a few minutes.
 Fill it with quality content.
 Advertise relevant products.
-Sell and earn commission.
+Sell and earn a commission.
 WA is the world’s best internet business support program.
 Find out how it works in my personal review by clicking here.
-Through this link you can become a member for a one week free trial, no cost involved!
+Through this link you can become a member for a one-week free trial, no cost involved!